Louis Linn: Establishing Wushu

 In an interview in 2005, Fighter Magazine, the leading Scandinavian martial arts magazine, wrote: "The denomination a living legend has become somewhat of a cliché used at all times.
 When it comes to Sifu Louis Linn, born 1947, however, it is justified.
 Sifu Linn was the one who introduced wushu, Chinese martial arts, to Sweden 30 years ago.".

 The first performance for Chinese martial arts in Sweden was performed by Linn at the Karate Gala in Eriksdalshallen in Stockholm on September 8, 1975.
 The same year, he created Stockholm Kung Fu Club which was later renamed Stockholms Wushu Akademi, the first Wushu/Kung Fu club in Sweden.
 Two years later, he founded the Louis Linn O Shin Chuen Union, an organization for the development of the style of O Shin Chuen.
 The organization grew rapidly, including members who are still within the organization today: Stockholm Wushu Akademi and in 1978 Skövde Wushu Förening.
 To further promote the development of Wushu, he founded the Swedish Wushu Federation in 1979.

-At the Scandinavian weight-lifting championships in 1977, he pulled off a spectacular performance that got the attention of the Swedish television’s sports program, Sportspegeln, when he ”broke bricks with his forehead [and] the five bricks just shattered!”.
+At the Scandinavian weight-lifting championships in 1977, he pulled off a spectacular performance that got the attention of the Swedish television's sports program, Sportspegeln, when he ”broke bricks with his forehead [and] the five bricks just shattered!”.
 This was the first time that national television had broadcast any form of Asian martial arts.

 Linn participated in the first preparatory meeting of the founding of an international Wushu federation in Hubei, 1984.
 The meeting was followed by a visiting group from the Chinese Wushu Association to Europe.
 This was the first time a group of ten Chinese Wushu experts visited Sweden, which included Cai Longyun (蔡龍雲), Su Zifang (蘇自芳) and Chen Chuanrui (陳傳瑞).
 The group performed in various places in Sweden, England and Italy as cooperation with the Chinese Wushu Association to promote Chinese Wushu in Europe.

 The cooperation was the start of the founding of the European Wushu Federation in 1985, whereof Linn participated, representing the Swedish Wushu Federation.
-He served as vice president in the European Wushu Federation and as chairman in the technical committee from 1989-1991.
+He served as vice president in the European Wushu Federation and as chairman in the technical committee from 1989 to 1991.
 He also played an active role in the founding of the International Wushu Federation in 1990.

 To furthermore promote Wushu, Linn invited another group of Chinese Wushu experts to Sweden.
-Tai Chi Champion of the Asian Games Su Zifang (蘇自芳) and all-round Wushu champion Zhang Yuping (張玉萍) (today Foreign Affairs Section Chief of Chinese Wushu Association), came to Sweden several times and stayed from three month up to a year to perform and teach standardized Wushu in Sweden between 1986 and 1990.
+Tai Chi Champion of the Asian Games Su Zifang and all-round Wushu champion Zhang Yuping (張玉萍; today Foreign Affairs Section Chief of Chinese Wushu Association), came to Sweden several times and stayed from three month up to a year to perform and teach standardized Wushu in Sweden between 1986 and 1990.

 Linn's later contribution to the international arena has been to participate in the founding of the European Shuai Jiao Union in 2004, and currently is serving as vice president.